The Fluffiest Brioche Buns

 What is Tangzhong?

-Tangzhong is a Japanese technique for softer, fluffier yeast bread, buns and rolls.
+Tangzhong is a Chinese technique for softer, fluffier yeast bread, buns and rolls.

 It involves briefly cooking a small portion of the flour with liquid, making a thick slurry that will be added to the dough later.